ivvv/FFv2/README.md

 ### 6. <a name="step6"></a>Neutral Carbon Check

-The Neutral Carbon Check (NCC) is a focused check of the <sup>12</sup>CO(7-6) and \[CI\](2-1) spectral region using the radial velocity from the previous step and the known positions of these lines.
-If either one of these neighbouring features were missed by the main FF process, the NCC-identified missing feature is added to the final list of features found.
+The Neutral Carbon Check (NCC) is a focused check of the <sup>12</sup>CO(7-6) and \[CI\](2-1) spectral region using the radial velocity from the previous step and the known rest positions of these lines.
+If either one of these neighbouring features were missed by the main FF process, the NCC-identified missing feature is added to the final list of features found, and is flagged accordingly.

 ### 7. <a name="step7"></a>Bespoke Handling